Thomas Sydney Beckwith

-Lieutenant-General Sir Thomas Sydney Beckwith KCB (17 February 1770 – 15 January 1831) was an English officer of the British Army who served as quartermaster general of the British forces in Canada during the War of 1812, and a commander-in-chief of the Bombay Army during the British Raj.
+Lieutenant-General Sir Thomas Sydney Beckwith KCB (17 February 1770 – 15 January 1831) was a British Army officer who served as quartermaster general of the British forces in Canada during the War of 1812, and a commander-in-chief of the Bombay Army during the British Raj.
 He is most notable for his distinguished service during the Peninsular War and for his contributions to the development and command of the 95th Rifles.

 Family

 His father was Major General John Beckwith, who commanded the 20th Regiment of Foot.
 His brothers were Captain John Beckwith, Sir George Beckwith and Brigadier General Ferdinand Beckwith.
 He was also the uncle of Major-General John Charles Beckwith.
 He entered the Army himself in 1791, joining the 71st (Highland) Regiment of Foot, and served with them in India.

 In 1817, he married Lady Mary Douglas, eldest daughter of Sir William Douglas, 4th Baronet of Kelhead.
 His wife, whose brothers Charles and John succeeded as Marquess of Queensberry, was elevated to the rank of a daughter of a marquess by royal warrant.
 Their only son, Thomas Sydney Beckwith, was a captain in the Rifle Brigade, and died in Gibraltar on 21 March 1828.